 Puppy Classes - 7-8pm Wednesday Evenings

-We now offer weekly puppy classes - and the puppies have been having a great time!
-The classes are run by our Registered Veterinary Nurses to ensure a safe and controlled environment for puppies to learn in.
+The puppies have been having a great time at our regular veterinary puppy classes!
+The classes are run at our practice in Sidmouth by our Registered Veterinary Nurses to ensure a safe and controlled environment for puppies to learn in.
 They're an excellent way to receive advice and tips on training from our veterinary team, to meet other puppies and their owners, and to ensure your new puppy is happy and relaxed when they visit the vet in future.

 All puppies from the Sidmouth area who have had their first vaccine, are free from coughs and sneezes and who are under 18wks are invited to attend - you don't have to be a Jurassic Vets client.
 Older puppies may be able to attend - please contact us on 01395 49333 or via Facebook for further information and to book a place.